 These walls are chosen for their cost and function, and the following are the most popular gabion wall types:

 1. Gabion Basket:

-It is a pure wire mesh that comes in box sizes and a variety of sizes and is utilised in highway and railway construction.
+It is a pure wire mesh that comes in box sizes and a variety of sizes and is utilized in highway and railway construction.